 A new play inspired by the famous 2016 court case brought against Theresa May and the government will be staged at Riverside Studios next month.
-Tim Walker’s Bloody Difficult Women will begin previews on 24 February, with an opening night on 1 March and performances to 2 April.
+Tim Walker's Bloody Difficult Women will begin previews on 24 February, with an opening night on 1 March and performances to 2 April.
 Bloody Difficult Women tickets are on sale now.

 Bloody Difficult Women follows the political events and power struggles between anti-Brexit campaigner Gina Miller and the ex-Prime Minister Theresa May.
 In 2016, Miller decided to take the government to court over Article 50, the UK's EU exit clause.

 Speaking about his new work, playwright Tim Walker said: "There are a lot of people who do not want this play to be staged, and, in all honesty, I couldn't give a damn.
 I'm determined to see it go on, no matter what, as it is about so much more than a courtroom showdown between two determined women.
 It explains how we've got ourselves into this bloody awful mess.
 It is a play that is not so much angry, as incandescent with rage."